 How the 2020 Election Could Affect Employment and Hiring Processes

-Unemployment levels are never static, and there are highs among the lows.
+History has shown that unemployment levels are never static, and there are highs among the lows.
 When the economy shows signs of slowing or moves fully into a recession, hiring plans also slow down, and some companies even begin to consider layoffs.
 Hiring does still happen in a down economy, but there is more scrutiny placed on hiring and spending.

-- Employer branding—using channels such as social media and career networking sites is an effective way to showcase company culture, people, and job opportunities.
+- Employer branding: Using channels such as social media and career networking sites is an effective way to showcase company culture, people, and job opportunities.

-- Efficient candidate screening—efficient background checks that are both fast and high-quality bring the hiring process to a timely conclusion.
+- Efficient candidate screening: Efficient background checks that are both fast and high-quality bring the hiring process to a timely conclusion.

 It has been some time since the Affordable Care Act was passed, but there has been no shortage of attempts to overturn or water down the law.
-Depending on who wins the 2020 election, the Affordable Care Act and other healthcare legislation can either be strengthened or weakened.
+Depending on who wins the 2020 election, the Affordable Care Act and other healthcare legislation may either be strengthened or weakened.

 With more legislation and tighter regulations, there may be more compliance pressure on all employers.
 Healthcare employers, in particular, could face some unique challenges.
-If new or expanded healthcare legislation attracts more people to use healthcare services, health systems and hospitals will need to recruit even more talent to meet that demand, even as the industry is in short supply of doctors, nurses, and technicians.
+If new or expanded healthcare legislation attracts more people to use healthcare services, health systems and hospitals will need to recruit even more talent to meet demand, even as the industry is in short supply of doctors, nurses, and technicians.

 The candidate experience is already important, but it will become more important in an economy in which companies need to compete more for talent.
 Because election outcomes will impact the economy, they will also impact the degree to which the candidate experience will be more or less of a competitive differentiator for companies.

-- Candidate surveys—asking candidates for feedback delivers insights about which aspects of the hiring process are more effective than others, helping companies refine processes going forward.
+- Candidate surveys: Asking candidates for feedback delivers insights about which aspects of the hiring process are more effective than others, helping companies refine processes going forward.

-- Automation—new technology and integrations help to eliminate manual, paper-based hiring processes.
+- Automation: New technology and integrations help to eliminate manual, paper-based hiring processes.

-- Efficient background screening workflows—reviewing the existing background screening process can identify opportunities to reduce turnaround time.
+- Efficient background screening workflows: Reviewing the existing background screening process can identify opportunities to reduce turnaround time.